khambir/khambir.github.io/_posts/2023-06-17-tests-in-mobile-development.md

 In my team, we prefer this type of pyramid.
 However, it is worth noting that the majority of mobile development teams typically adhere to the standard testing pyramid.
 ![Survey results test type](/assets/img/posts/tests_in_mob_dev/survey_results_test_type.jpeg)

-# 🎁 Bonus: Tools which I use in our team
+# 🎁 Bonus: Tools that we use in our team
 It is essential to leverage the right tools to streamline and optimize the testing process.
 Here are a few tools which used by our team:
 1. Code Generation: Code generation tools, such as [Sourcery](https://github.com/krzysztofzablocki/Sourcery) , automate the creation of fake data and mocks, making the testing process more efficient and reducing manual effort.
 2. Snapshot Testing: Snapshot testing tools like [Swift Snapshot Testing](https://github.com/pointfreeco/swift-snapshot-testing)  enable developers to capture screenshots of the user interface and compare them to previously saved snapshots.
 This technique helps identify unintended changes and ensures visual consistency across different app versions.